ionesculiviucristian/arch-setup/ALIASES.md

 ## Misc

 - `backup`: Backup files from current directory to `~/Backups`
-- `ffg`: Runs Firefox using the guest profile
-- `ffp`: Runs Firefox using the personal profile
-- `ffw`: Runs Firefox using the work profile
 - `logs`: Tail all journal entries
 - `logsb`: View all journal entries since last boot
 - `ports`: Lists listening TCP/UDP sockets